 Differentiation in practice means guiding each student through his or her own educational development at the pace most advantageous to the student.
-Every Grayson student’s education will be guided by an Individual Growth Plan (IGP) detailing growth objectives and tracking developmental milestones.
+Every Grayson student’s education is guided by an Individual Growth Plan (IGP) detailing growth objectives and tracking developmental milestones.

-Grayson’s differentiated curriculum is also designed to be highly flexible, and will permit each student to pursue his or her own gifted strengths as far and as fast as they wish, regardless of grade or chronological age.
+Grayson’s differentiated curriculum is also designed to be highly flexible, allowing each student to pursue his or her own gifted strengths as far and as fast as they wish, regardless of grade or chronological age.
 Demonstrated mastery of the material is the only prerequisite for advancing to the next level in a particular course of study.

 Grayson’s overreaching academic priority is to provide an appropriately challenging education that focuses on depth, quality, and rigor rather than speed.
-Because our students are often able to move through material more quickly than would be allowed in a regular class, it will be our standard practice to offer more advanced material in our classes every day, responding to the needs and passions of our individual students.
+Because our students are often able to move through material more quickly than would be allowed in a typical classroom, we are able to integrate meaningful enrichment in our classes every day, responding to the needs and passions of our individual students.